Swedish Monsters: 3) Storsjöodjuret – The Great Lake Monster

 Swedish Midsummer celebrates abundance and as such, a great deal of food and drink is consumed.
 After guests arrive and have their first drink(s), the wreaths start to get made, the potatoes peeled, strawberries topped and the maypole gets decorated with flowers and leaves.
 Once erected, and danced around, it’s time for lunch.

 As far as drinking goes, ‘nubbe’, or snaps, is a common tipple accompanied by traditional drinking songs and washed down with beer.
 A popular brand of snaps is OP Anderson which is flavored with aniseed and fennel and is 40% proof.
-This year, the drink celebrates 130 years on the market – the first snaps being sold in 1891!
+The drink has been around for 130 years on the market – the first snaps being sold in 1891!
 Another popular nubbe , the Danish Jubileums, is 40% proof and tastes of dill, coriander and bitter orange.
 There are also small-sized bottles than can be bought in fun packages that have a mixture of flavorings.

 When it comes to the food, in the evening it has become popular in recent years to have a barbecue.
 But it is at lunch time when the traditional food is consumed, with a Midsummer smorgasbord (buffet).